ml895/HRS-Bot-Geo/HRSBotGeoReportDraft2.md

 **Figure 4: Design of Sedimentation Tank in AguaClara Plants**

 As seen through Figure 4, the AguaClara sedimentation tanks utilize two sloped surfaces to guide settling particles into the central high flow area.
 The off-centered input of water results in a difference in end results of the settling flocs.
 The flocs settled and sliding down the right slope would join the high inflow stream directed down, which is then directed up through the semicircle at the bottom and back into being resuspsended in the floc blanket.
 However, the flocs sliding the left side then collide with the flocs in the upward stream to form larger flocs to be resuspended in the blanket.

+[EM: Sentence starting with "The flocs settled and sliding down.." doesn't really make sense.
+Might be grammatically incorrect.]

 Inspired by this design, the HRS Bottom Geometry Team along with the Fluoride Auto Team designed the "Symmetrical AguaClara Plant Design."